sp4ce-cowboy/tp/docs/DeveloperGuide.md

 **Extensions**
 - 2a.
 User enters an incorrect format.
     - 2a1.
 UniCa$h displays an error message, requests for correct format.
-    - 2a2.
-User enters command with new format.
-    - Steps 2a1-2a2 are repeated until the format entered is correct.
-    - Use case resumes from Step 3.
+    - Use case resumes from Step 1.

 **Use Case: UC05 - Get Total Expenditure**